Hi, I am Sarah. And before I ever learned how to take care of myself, I was already carrying the weight of everyone else.

 My ideal movie?
 Something with a love story, a touch of revenge, maybe even a Christmas setting, and if there’s a prince involved, even better.
 It’s an odd little mix, but it’s mine.

-If you’re tired.
-If you’re carrying too much.
-If you just need one place to let your shoulders drop and breathe for a minute, you’re in the right place.
+If you're tired, if you're carrying too much, if you just need somewhere to let your shoulders drop and breathe for a moment, you're in the right place.
+You're not alone anymore.
+Even if we're still figuring it out, we don't have to do it alone.

 You matter.
 You're human.
 And you're home now.